joaocarmo/litten-app/README.md

 Currently, the project relies on a [Firebase][firebase] infrastructure.
-The app will fail to build until a new project is [setup][setupfirebase] and the `GoogleService-Info.plist` configutarion file is added to the `ios` directory.
+The app will fail to build until a new project is [setup][setupfirebase] and the `GoogleService-Info.plist` configutarion file is added to the `ios` directory, as well as the `google-services.json` file to `android/app`.

 Additionally, you should install, configure and integrate the [Local Emulator Suite][emulator].